google-research/arco-era5/README.md

 So far, we have ingested meteorologically valuable variables for the land and atmosphere.
 From this, we have produced a cloud-optimized version of ERA5, in which we have converted [grib data](https://en.wikipedia.org/wiki/GRIB) to [Zarr](https://zarr.readthedocs.io/) with no other modifications.
-Next, we plan on creating an "analysis-ready" version, oriented towards common research workflows, which we will do in the open.
+In addition, we have created an "analysis-ready" version, oriented towards common research & ML workflows.

 This two-pronged approach for the data serves different user needs.
 Some researchers need full control over the interpolation of data for their analysis.
 Most will want a batteries-included dataset, where standard pre-processing and